-Introduction to Volunteer Driver Involvement
+Overview of Volunteer Driver Involvement

-Recruitment, Training, Supervision, and Retention
+Policies, Recruitment, Marketing, Screening, Training, Management, Risk Management, and Retention

 Drivers often are referred to as "the heart and soul" of any transportation service.
-In addition to taking passengers from point A to point B, drivers play many other roles such as friend, listener, communicator, and advocate.
+The reason is that, in addition to taking passengers from point A to point B, drivers play many other roles, such as friend, listener, communicator, and advocate.
 While programs that include paid drivers say that driver salaries constitute 50% or more of their operating expenses, volunteer driver programs say that volunteers are not free and require considerable resources for recruitment, training, and retention.
-Thus, efficient and effective driver recruitment, training, and retention are critical to any volunteer driver program.
+Thus, efficient and effective driver recruitment, training, and retention are critical to any volunteer driver transportation program.